heylucasterra/heylucasterra.github.io/src/posts/Nubank/side-quests.md

 - #### Quality principles, 2020
 Listening to different voices at the company to to outline what quality means for Nubank

+- #### UX thermometer, 2020
+Pushing the company to move away from NPS and getting the resources we needed to get more granular feedback
 </div>

 ---